 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Encourage the State (DCEO), Use planning grant programs to Retain
+Encourage the State (DCEO), Use planning grant and technical Revise

-integration of CMAP assist communities in
+integration of CMAP assistance programs to aid

-resource incorporating resource
+resource communities in incorporating

-conservation in conservation in local
+conservation in resource conservation in local

-land use comprehensive planning.
+land use comprehensive planning and

-planning
+planning continue to provide other tools,

+resources, and assistance such as

+model ordinances to communities.

 - The Village of Campton Hills Comprehensive Plan, an LTA project, recommends the preservation of open space within "conservation neighborhoods" as a strategy to preserve the open, rural character of the community and to protect natural resources.

 - The Village of Lakemoor Comprehensive Plan, an LTA project, also recommends the preservation of open space within new residential development that coincides with green infrastructure areas.

 - Chicago Wilderness's Sustainable Watershed Action Team has completed a number of green infrastructure plans:

 - Kane County

-- McHenry County
+- o McHenry County

 - Woodstock

-- Bannockburn
+- o Bannockburn

-- o Mettawa
+- Mettawa

-- o Lincolnshire
+- Lincolnshire

 - Midlothian Creek

 - Ongoing efforts at conservation in land use planning include the Millennium Reserve (36 communities) and Des Plaines River Corridor (13 communities).